 - Why didn’t he go to a first-class coach where every seat has a tray that he can use as a table?

 - Common Boko Haram they can’t fight; it is only civilians like us that they can harass.

 - Why is he even joining us on this train?
 Is he also afraid of kidnappers on the highway?
 Yeye!

 Two of the armed policemen on board come into our coach to mediate.
 We begin to sing in unison:

 Soli, soli, soli!!!

 It emerges that the army officer’s assigned seat is not even in this coach.
 Out of pure military arrogance and disregard for bloody civilians – even if they are decent-looking elderly men – he has refused to stand up from the occupied seat.
-He simply said that he is a military officer and he would not stand up.
+He simply says that he is a military officer and would not stand up.
 I am infuriated.
 He must stand up from that seat.
 We must sustain this protest.